craftcms/store-hours/README.md

 Store Hours for Craft CMS
 ===================

 This plugin adds a new “Store Hours” field type to Craft, for collecting the opening and closing hours of a business for each day of the week.
-[Craft CMS](https://craftcms.com).

 ## Requirements